notacoderr/Mavoric/README.md

-# Mavoric - v DEV
+# Mavoric - v Stable 0.0.9
-# DO NOT USE THIS VERSION, THIS VERSION IS NOT STABLE AND HAS MANY BUGS.
+# This version has been tested and is stable to use
 ## The best AntiCheat for Pocketmine

 ### Introduction